pimcore/customer-data-framework/doc/02_Installation/01_Update.md

 # Update Notices

 ## Update to Version 3
-- Removed `SegmentTrackedListener` for tracking tracked segments into Piwik/Matomo (as matomo integration is deprecated in Pimcore 6.9 and removed in Pimcor X)
 - Activate `Generate Type Declarations` for all classes generated/used by the Customer Management Framework
   - `Customer`
   - `CustomerSegment`
   - `SsoIdentity`
 - `FilterHandler::addFilter` as not operator as parameter anymore (as this was only considered with `SearchQuery` filters).
   Use new `BoolanCombinator` for combining multiple filters with OR operator instead.
+- Migrate all templates to twig

+### Removed features in Version 3
+- Removed `SegmentTrackedListener` for tracking tracked segments into Piwik/Matomo (as matomo integration is deprecated in Pimcore 6.9 and removed in Pimcor X)
+- Migrated all templates to php templates and removed templating helpers

 ## Update to Pimcore X
 - Update to Pimcore 6.9